 Nicole has a Master of Science in Couple and Family Therapy from Thomas Jefferson University in Philadelphia, Pennsylvania, and a Bachelor of Arts in History from The College of New Jersey with minors in Religious Studies and Arabic Language.

 Before relocating to the Pacific Northwest with her family, Nicole worked with individuals, couples and families at two of the oldest and most respected counseling organizations on the East Coast: Council for Relationships in Philadelphia and The Home for Little Wanderers in Boston.

-Anxiety, depression, couples therapy, coparenting therapy, life transitions, spirituality, men's issues, trauma processing and integration
+Anxiety, depression, couples therapy, coparenting therapy, life transitions, spirituality, men's issues, personality disorders, trauma processing and integration